 For instance, you are dining out or in, meeting with friends at a pub, or getting your hair and nails done at a salon.
 So in each situation, you received a service.
 Now it is your decision to make whether you need to give a high tip or a low tip according to the service provided to you.
 Customers must adhere to several standards.
 Technology has been so developed that you can now easily calculate tips, such as new features on most modern phones.

 In most Canadian restaurants, gratuities are not included.
 Tipping is customarily between 15% to 20% of the entire cost before tax, with less for bad service and more for exceptionally good service.

-For bigger groups, many restaurants will automatically charge a 15%- 18% gratuity.
+For bigger groups, many restaurants will automatically charge a 15%–18% gratuity.
 It is okay to do that as the service provided to the customer is usually doubled.
 However, this does depend on the institution.
 However, it is normally applicable to groups of 8 or more.
 Some restaurants also have “auto grats” groups from non-tipping nations.
-If you are confused about how much tip you should give, then multiply the GST (Good and Service Tax) amount indicated on the bill by three times three.
+If you are confused about how much tip you should give, then multiply the GST (Good and Service Tax) amount indicated on the bill by three times.
 Three times 5% equals 15%.
 For these reasons, it is customary in Canada to leave tips at restaurants and bars.
 Tradition and peer pressure have spread the trend to other sorts of enterprises, such as tourism or wellness.
-They don’t require gratuities to survive, but leaving nothing is seen as impolite or the service provider has done a bad job.
+They don’t require gratuities to survive, but leaving nothing is seen as impolite or a sign that the service provider has done a bad job.

 There are three types of tips given to the service provider, so let’s dig in deeper and understand their concepts.